FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 * `:::freefem stopMaxFEval` : Stops the algorithm when the number of fitness evaluations reaches this `:::freefem integer` value.

-* `:::freefem stopTime` : Stops the algorithm when the optimization time in second exceeds this `:::freefem real` value.
+* `:::freefem stopTime` : Stops the algorithm when the optimization time in seconds exceeds this `:::freefem real` value.
 This is not a strict maximum: the time may exceed it slightly, depending upon the algorithm and on how slow your function evaluation is.

 	Note that when an AUGLAG or MLSL method is used, the meta-algorithm and the sub-algorithm may have different termination criteria.
 Thus, for algorithms of this kind, the following named parameters has been defined (just adding the SO prefix - for Sub-Optimizer) to set the ending condition of the sub-algorithm (the meta one uses the ones above): `:::freefem SOStopFuncValue`, `:::freefem SOStopRelXTol`, and so on...
-If these ones are not used, the sub-optimizer will use those of the master routine.
+If these are not used, the sub-optimizer will use those of the master routine.

  __Other named parameters :__